CryptoFiew/cryptofiew-hub/README.md

 ```bash
 $ docker-compose up
 ```
-5. The Crypto Pulse Minions should now be running and ready to use.
+5. The Crypto Pulse Hub should now be running and ready to use.
 Note: If you want to run the containers in the background, you can use the `-d` flag with the `docker-compose up` command.

 ## Usage

 ### Docker Compose
-For easier deployment and lower the knowledge requirement to run this system, highly suggest to choose docker to start this project.
+For easier deployment and to lower the knowledge required to run this system, I highly suggest choosing Docker to start this project.

 ```bash
 $ docker compose build